Wittenoom, Western Australia: Closing of the town

 In November 2006, a report by consultants GHD Group and Parsons Brinckerhoff evaluated the continuing risks associated with asbestos contamination in the town and surrounding areas, classing the danger to visitors as medium and to residents as extreme.
 In December 2006, Minister for the Pilbara and Regional Development, Jon Ford, said that Wittenoom's status as a town would be removed and, in June 2007, he announced that the townsite status had been officially removed.

 Both the Department of Health and an accredited contaminated sites auditor reviewed the report, with the latter finding that the detected presence of free asbestos fibres in surface soils from sampled locations presented an unacceptable public health risk.
 The auditor recommended that the former townsite and other impacted areas defined in the report be classified as "Contaminated - Remediation Required".
 On 28 January 2008, the Department of Environment & Conservation classified Wittenoom as a contaminated site under the Contaminated Sites Act 2003.

 However, opinion is not unanimous on the danger posed.
 Mark Nevill, a geologist and former Labor MLC for the Mining and Pastoral Region, said in an interview in 2004 that the asbestos levels in the town were below the detection level of most equipment, and the real danger was located in the gorge itself which contains the mine tailings.
 Residents once operated a camping ground, guest house and gem shop for passing tourists.
 The roof of the gem shop is now caved in and the wood of the guest house is rotten, while the camping ground is nowhere to be found.

+The Wittenoom steering committee met in April 2013 to finalise closure of the town, limit access to the area, and raise awareness of the risks.
+Details of how that would be achieved were to be determined but it would probably necessitate removing the town's remaining residents, converting freehold land to crown land, demolishing houses, and closing or rerouting roads.
+By 2015, six residents remained.
+In 2017, the number had dropped to four, to three in 2018, and to two in 2021.
+As of September 2022, Wittenoom had no remaining residents, and demolition of remaining structures by the Western Australian Government began in May 2023.